ifydevops23/Ansible_Projects/ANSIBLE CONFIGURATION MANAGEMENT/README.md

-Ansible Client as a Jump Server (Bastion Host)
+# ANSIBLE CLIENT AS A JUMP SERVER (BASTION HOST)
 A Jump Server (sometimes also referred as Bastion Host) is an intermediary server through which access to internal network can be provided.<br>
 If you think about the current architecture you are working on, ideally, the webservers would be inside a secured network which cannot be reached directly from the Internet.
 That means, even DevOps engineers cannot SSH into the Web servers directly and can only access it through a Jump Server – it provide better security and reduces attack surface.<br>
 On the diagram below the Virtual Private Network (VPC) is divided into two subnets – Public subnet has public IP addresses and Private subnet is only reachable by private IP addresses. <br>
 For now, we will develop Ansible scripts to simulate the use of a Jump box/Bastion host to access our Web Servers.<br>

 # Task
-- Install and configure Ansible client to act as a Jump Server/Bastion Host.(Master for slaves(WebServers,DB,NFS Server))
+- Install and configure Ansible client to act as a Jump Server/Bastion Host.(control Server for Managed Hosts(WebServers,DB,NFS Server))
 - Create a simple Ansible playbook to automate servers configuration.

 ## STEP 1 - INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE <br>